meldron/psonoci/README.md

 If you have rust installed just run `cargo build --release`.

-The current version builds with Rust `1.50`.
+The current version is tested with Rust `1.51`.

 ### cross